heysokam/glFB/readme.md

 The GPU is exclusively used for accessing the data, and transfering it into the screen.
 The only GPU-based processing this library does is applying the list of (optional) Post-Processing effects.
 This library applies no GPU acceleration anywhere else, which makes it suitable for purely CPU-driven renderers.
+### Coordinates
+Coordinate (0,0) is topleft of the screen.
+OpenGL wants 0,0 to be bottomleft, but glFB changes this in the FST vertex shader, so that the buffer is drawn correctly.